openfisca/openfisca-doc/coding-the-legislation/reforms.md

 A [reform](../reforms.md) is a set of modifications to be applied to a tax and benefit system, usually to study the quantitative impact of a possible change of the law.

+> See the reference documentation of the class [Reform](https://openfisca.readthedocs.io/en/latest/reforms.html).

 ## Writing a reform

 Let's for instance assume that we want to simulate the effect of a reform that changes the way the `income_tax` is calculated.